-In 2012, a producer of pure aloe for medicinal and nutritional products approached Enerquip, a manufacturer of shell-and-tube heat exchangers, with a unique cooling problem.
+In 2012, a producer of pure aloe for medicinal and nutritional products approached Enerquip with a unique cooling problem.
 In the tropical region where aloe is harvested, the ambient temperatures hover near 95° F (35°C) most of the time.
 This tropical climate was accelerating bacterial growth in the product, which was lowering its value and shelf life.
-Enerquip worked with the producer to develop a solution using a heat exchanger.
+Enerquip worked with the producer to develop a solution using a shell and tube heat exchanger.

 Ideal conditions for the product were discovered after performing some testing.
 The aloe producer found that if they could cool the product below 40°F (4.4°C) before packaging it, there was a significant improvement in quality.